rahul-sharmaa/SimpsonP/README.md

 and x2 from the dropdown list of values of x (Fig. 16)" ■ Step 4: "Press "Show" button and wait until the results are outputted (Fig. 15 37
+Disclaimer
+This tool is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
+Use it at your own risk!